sandipsahoo2k2/my/articles/engineering/ds/lru_cache.md

 **Here is an implementation for LRU cache:**

 Note : We are creating head and tail dummy node with a invalid key and value.
+Never change the head and tail in this implementation they will always point to dummy node and we return head.next or tail.prev if we must.

     //head.next is the real head
     head = new Node(-1, -1) ;